greg2012201/zod-examples/README.md

 # Zod Examples

 This repository contains practical examples of using Zod for runtime type validation in TypeScript applications.
-The examples were created for an article about type-safe data validation with Zod.
+The examples were created for an article [about type-safe data validation with Zod](https://www.aboutjs.dev/en/posts/zod-the-quiet-hero-of-modern-web-development) published on the [about.js blog](https://www.aboutjs.dev/en).

 ## Examples